hkauhanen/verbal-roots/README.md

 This repository contains R code required to replicate the typological analyses reported in the following publication:

-> Beavers, John, Michael Everdell, Kyle Jerro, Henri Kauhanen, Andrew Koontz-Garboden, Elise LeBovidge & Stephen Nichols (under review) States and changes-of-state: a cross-linguistic study of the roots of verbal meaning.
+> Beavers, John, Michael Everdell, Kyle Jerro, Henri Kauhanen, Andrew Koontz-Garboden, Elise LeBovidge & Stephen Nichols (in press) States and changes-of-state: a cross-linguistic study of the roots of verbal meaning. *Language*.

 The raw data come from <https://verbal-roots.la.utexas.edu/>.